|James Edgar Chancellor (UVA Library Special Collections)|

 |Home of Alexander Clarendon Chancellor|

-Thomas Sebastian and his wife lived in Alabama and Alabama, where he worked in retail and as a commercial traveler.
+Thomas Sebastian Chancellor and his wife lived in Alabama and Florida, where he worked in retail and as a commercial traveler.

 |Samuel Cleveland Chancellor|